lgov/MockHTTPinC/README.md

 In these examples we will use the CuTest framework (https://github.com/asimjalis/cutest) as unit testing library, you'll recognize its functions by the *Cu* prefix.

-**Step 1**: Include MockHTTPinC's main header file, create a test function and setup the mock HTTP server on the default port 30080.
+**Step 1**: Include MockHTTPinC's main header file, create a test function and set up the mock HTTP server on the default port 30080.

     #include "MockHTTP.h"